Issues and complaints

 If you are experiencing disagreements / issues, we advise you to:

 - Take some distance and review the situation with a calm head.
 Right after an incident, people tend to react very emotionally, which often doesn't help with solving a difficult situation.
 Take some time to calm down and then rationally think about what happened.
 How would you describe the problem?
 Who did what?
 Was that behaviour inappropriate?
 How did it make you feel?
 Are you over-reacting in some way?
 What would you like the other party to do to solve the situation / to behave differently in the future?
 What could you do to make things better?
 Describing the situation to a trusted third party may help you get some clarity (this can be the PDC if you want, in full confidentiality)

 - Talk to you School / Centre Manager.
 They are aware of different procedures and regulations and would have dealt with many situations involving staff.
-They may get in touch with People and Culture for advice and / or organise mediation
+They may get in touch with People and Culture for advice and / or organise or provide mediation